Pediatric Valvar Aortic Stenosis Treatment & Management

 Problems with this procedure in children include development of early stenosis or insufficiency of a pulmonary homograft placed in the pulmonary position.
 This can necessitate multiple interventional catheterizations or surgical reoperations during childhood to alleviate the obstruction or insufficiency of the homograft.
 The availability of catheter-based percutaneous pulmonary valve placement (Melody valve) should limit the need for multiple surgical conduit replacements.
 Significant enlargement of the neoaortic root, especially within the sinuses, may occur, and aortic insufficiency occasionally develops.

-The choice of a mechanical valve, a bioprosthetic valve, or a Ross procedure should be reviewed at length for all patients, particularly those contemplating valve replacement.
+The choice of a mechanical valve, a bioprosthetic valve, or a Ross procedure should be reviewed at length for all patients, particularly when contemplating valve replacement.

 Teratogenic effects of warfarin, management issues of anticoagulation during pregnancy, and need for reoperation, as well as durability of various valve options, should be reviewed at length.